hongeunpyo/massdrop-carousel/README.md

 ![component-screen-capture](documentation/image-carousel-demo.gif)

-Massdrop-carousel is a replication of the image carousel component of Massdrop's item details page.
+Massdrop-carousel is an implementation of the image carousel component of Massdrop's item details page using raw HTML and CSS.
 This component is built as a fullstack application utilizing Express and SQL to serve data to the front-end component made using React.

+## Related Projects

 ## Dependencies
 - [React](https://reactjs.org/docs/getting-started.html) front-end framework